-When it comes to donating to favorite charities, Americans do so by the millions of dollars.
-From every day donations to those where they leave part, if not all of their estate to the charity of their choice, people are looking for ways to help each other.
+When it comes to donating to favorite charities, Americans do so by millions of dollars.
+From everyday donations to those where they leave part, if not all, of their estate to the charity of their choice, people are looking for ways to help each other.
 So, can I donate my life insurance policy to a nonprofit or charitable organization?
-Let’s find out what are possible options available for you.
+Let’s find out what possible options are available for you.

 However, many people do not have in their possession as much as they want to give, so they look for alternate means of giving.
-Once consideration that many people make is whether they can donate life insurance benefits to their favorite charity organization.
-For many this may be an unusual move and some might question if it is even possible given the rules that govern such policies.
-You can only donate life insurance death benefits to the charity when you have a permanent life policy, read here more about this type of policy.
+Many consider whether they can donate life insurance benefits to their favorite charity organization.
+This may be an unusual move for many, and some might question if it is even possible, given the rules governing such policies.
+You can only donate life insurance death benefits to the charity when you have a permanent life policy; read here for more about this type of policy.

 Can you Name Charities as Beneficiaries?

-The answer is yes, donating a life insurance policy to charity is actually a common event.
-This is because a life insurance policy represents a relatively minimal investment that can be made by the policy holder which can reap large benefits upon the fulfillment of the insurance.
+The answer is yes; donating a life insurance policy to charity is actually an everyday event.
+This is because a life insurance policy represents a relatively minimal investment that can be made by the policyholder, which can reap large benefits upon the fulfillment of the insurance.

-There are procedures that must be followed so that your wishes are fulfilled, so you will need to be sure to follow the right course of action so that the charity of your choice gets the benefits from the policy.
-One ways to create charitable riders that add up to 2% to the face value of the policy while eliminating the need to create or pay for separate gift trusts until the policy holder passes away.
+Some procedures must be followed to fulfill your wishes, so you must follow the right course of action so that the charity of your choice benefits from the policy.
+One way to create charitable riders that add up to 2% to the face value of the policy while eliminating the need to create or pay for separate gift trusts until the policyholder passes away.

-Why Donate to Charity: There are a number of reasons why you should donate to charities beyond the obvious one of giving to the one because it supports a cause that you believe in.
-Another good reason is that while it cannot be used as a direct tax deduction, it can be subtracted from your estate in terms of overall value which in turn lowers the estate tax.
+Why Donate to Charity: You should donate to charities beyond the obvious one of giving to the one because it supports a cause you believe in.
+Another good reason is that while it cannot be used as a direct tax deduction, it can be subtracted from your estate in terms of overall value, lowering the estate tax.

-How to Choose the Right Organization: You will need to choose a charity that not only fit with the cause that you want to support, but also has within it the legal structure to handle donations from life insurance policies.
-The charity must also qualify under IRS code 501(c)3 charity as well.
+How to Choose the Right Organization: You must choose a charity that fits with the cause you want to support and has the legal structure to handle donations from life insurance policies within it.
+The charity must also qualify under IRS code 501(c)(3).

-Transferring Ownership vs Retaining Ownership: There are two ways to donate a life policy to nonprofit organization.
-You can go with either way depending on how much control you want over the policy after donation.
-This can be a difficult decision because transferring ownership does separate it from your estate, but you also lose all control over it as well.
+Transferring Ownership vs. Retaining Ownership: Donating a life policy to a nonprofit organization has two ways.
+You can go either way, depending on how much control you want over the policy after the donation.
+This can be a difficult decision because transferring ownership separates it from your estate, but you also lose all control over it.
 Retaining ownership means that the policy is still part of your estate in terms of value and may be subject to the federal estate tax if it is over the current limit.

-Taxable Estates & Other Tax Obligations: Since the donation itself comes from the life insurance policy and not your estate, it is not subject to the same type of estate tax.
+Taxable Estates & Other Tax Obligations: Since the donation comes from the life insurance policy and not your estate, it is not subject to the same type of estate tax.
 However, it can be used to lower the overall value of your estate in terms of what is taxable.
-This means that those who inherit your estate may pay a lower amount in estate taxes.
+This means that those who inherit your estate may pay fewer estate taxes.